-Cardiology provides comprehensive services at both St Luke’s Hospital and Bradford Royal Infirmary.
-There are a number of cardiologists providing the full range of adult cardiac services.
+The Cardiology department provides comprehensive services at both St Luke’s Hospital and Bradford Royal Infirmary.

-The cardiology service deals with a range of adult heart disease such as chest pain, hypertension, palpitations and blackouts, shortness of breath, chronic heart problems and infections of heart valves.
+The cardiology service deals with a range of adult heart disease such as chest pain, hypertension, palpitations, abnormal heart rhythms, blackouts, shortness of breath, heart failure, and infections of heart valves.

 There are three rapid access clinics for specific disorders: